Suggester/Documentation/beginner-guide.md

-# Beginner's Guide: How to start using Suggester? {docsify-ignore-all}
+# Beginner's Guide: Suggester Basics
 ---
 Have you ever wanted a discord bot allowing you to manage suggestions as well as giving away free cookies?
 Well, Suggester only allows the former (good news, I guess?)..
 Okay, let's start.
 It can look a bit complicated at first, but don't fret, we'll dive into it below.